-Jeni is currently an Honorary Research Associate in the School of Communication, Faculty of Arts and Social Sciences, UTS where she lectured in Issues in Documentary from 2002-2013 and completed her doctorate film and thesis, Island home country:subversive mourning.
-She also taught history of documentary film at the Australian Film Television and Radio School (AFTRS).
-Jeni writes about documentary film regularly, contributing to The Conversation, Metro Magazine, Realtime and her own blog Documentary.
+Jeni is an Honorary Research Associate in the School of Communication, Faculty of Arts and Social Sciences, UTS where she lectured in Issues in Documentary from 2002-2013, and producing her doctorate film and thesis, Island home country:subversive mourning.
+Earlier she taught history of documentary film at the Australian Film Television and Radio School (AFTRS).
+Jeni has written about documentary film extensively, contributing to Film News, The Conversation, Metro Magazine, Realtime, chapters for various monographs, and her own blog Documentary

-Feminism and Film Retrospectives are going strong.
 In March 2017 Jeni’s first film ‘Still Life’ (1974 with Dasha Ross) screened as part of the ‘Art & Life, Then and Now Program’ in the Melbourne Women in Film Festival.
-Jeni wrote ‘Looking at Women’ for the online journal Peephole, Issue 7, 2017 to accompany the screening, along with other essays that paid tribute to the 1975 International Women’s Festival that toured all Australian capital cities.
+Jeni wrote ‘Looking at Women’ Peephole, Issue 7, 2017 to accompany the screening, along with other essays tributing the 1975 International Women’s Festival – that toured all Australian capital cities.

-In 2015 Jeni co-curated the ‘Women’s Gaze and the Feminist Film Archive’ Panel and Retrospective at the Art Gallery of NSW (AGNSW) and Sydney College of the Arts (SCA), with Margot Nash, and Loma Bridge (AGNSW Forum on Vimeo) .
+In 2015 Jeni co-curated the ‘Women’s Gaze and the Feminist Film Archive’ Panel and Retrospective at the Art Gallery of NSW (AGNSW) and Sydney College of the Arts (SCA), with Loma Bridge and Margot Nash, (AGNSW Forum on Vimeo) .
 The ‘Women’s Gaze’ Film Program included historic women’s films: Film For Discussion, We Aim To Please, Maidens, My Survival as an Aboriginal, Size 10, and For Love or Money.

 Jeni also worked as a camera assistant at Film Australia and on independent films, including Journey Among Women and Climbers.
 She was Manager of the Women’s Film Fund and Project Co-ordinator and film reader in Documentary Development, Australian Film Commission and the NSW Film & TV Office.